A Directors’ Resolution to Issue Shares is a resolution to be passed by the directors of a company to approve the allotment and issue of new shares.

-- issue a new Share Certificate;
+- issue and deliver new Share Certificates; and

-- update the register of members; and
+- update the register of members of the company.

 - Details of the company;